MultiCraft/repixture/README.md

 * All textures/models by Kaadmy, with some additions/changes by Wuzzy (CC BY-SA 4.0)
    * Exception: Seagrass by jp (CC0)

+### Sounds

+* Various authors
+* See the individual README files in the mods for details
+* Note: All sounds are compatible with CC BY-SA 4.0

 ### Special thanks

 * [Kenney](http://kenney.nl) for the inspiration, most of the aesthetic.